All Episodes

 Well.

-And I kind of like that babe.
+And I kind of like that, babe.

 Right.

-I mean, I I kind of like her.
+I mean, I kind of liked her.

-She's out there, she's fiery.
+She's fiery.

 She's defending her.